 We have three options of gearboxes to choose from, and to choose the best gearbox for our buggy we have done various experiments and calculation, which are discussed later in the report.

 The buggy uses DC motors, which are controlled by changing the voltage applied to the terminals.
 The most efficient way of powering the motor is using digital switches, which are used to produce analogue voltage output [2].
 This is done using motor drive board.
-An example output from the motor drive voltage waveform is shown below.
+An example output from the motor drive voltage waveform is shown \below.

 If the voltage is switched between VS1 and VS2, and the ratio of on-time (time in higher voltage state, tp) to period (tp+tm) is modified, average voltage over the period can be controlled by changing the on-time [2].
 The ratio of on-time to period (Duty cycle D) of the switches, controls the motor speed.

 Motor drive board has switches arranged in a “H” pattern and bipolar and unipolar are two ways in which H-bridge switch pattern operate.
 In bipolar mode all 4 switches are used and there is constant switching between the full battery voltage in one direction and full battery voltage in the other.
 In unipolar 2 switches are changing states between battery voltage and 0V [2].

-Microcontroller is used to control the motor drive board.
+A microcontroller is used to control the motor driver board.
 PWM signals (Pulse width modulation) are sent to the motor drive board by microcontroller to control the speed of motor.
-It also sends a digital signal, to motor drive board, to select bridge control mode (bipolar, unipolar), and if unipolar, then the direction of movement is sent, using another digital output pin [2].
+It also sends a digital signal, to motor drive board, to select bridge control mode (bipolar, unipolar), and if unipolar, then the direction of movement is sent, using another digital output pin [2]

 Motor characterisation